 Digging and turning destroys soil structure and its living community.
-The top 10 centimetres of soil is home to active microbes, worms and more that you’ll need for a successful garden!
+The top 10 centimetres of soil contain active microbes, worms and more that you’ll need for a successful garden!
 Linda Gilkeson, author of Backyard Bounty: The Complete Guide to Year-Round Organic Gardening in the Pacific Northwest, shares the harms and risks associated with deep cultivation:

 - Breaking up important fungal mycelia.
-(Did you know mycelium is one of the largest living organisms on Earth?)
+(Did you know a fungus is one of the largest living organisms on Earth?)

 - Killing worms.

 - Burying microbes with less oxygen and carbon dioxide exchange.

 - Breaking up the capillary flow of water to the roots from below.

 Plant seeds and seedlings in the soil and organic matter, leaving the digging to worms.

 No more neat row-by-row planting!
 Grow more food in less space with less work using these intensive gardening techniques: